LSEG-API-Samples/Example.WebSocketAPI.Python.TestClient/README.md

       - To Login to an ADS server
         - the hostname/ip + port number of the ADS
         - DACS username
-      - For RDP connection
+      - For RRTO connection
-        - RDP server data url
+        - RRTO server data url
         - RDP Authentication server url
         - Your RDP username and password